Sometimes content on the internet isn’t actionable for defamation, but it can give rise to other claims.

 After the plaintiffs were granted injunctive relief, the defendant again posted websites critical of plaintiffs which included, among other things, a counterfeit website that included one of the plaintiff’s nicknames, “hindrocket.”

 The counterfeit website stated that it was the “official” website of the plaintiff, included the lawyer’s image along with a fake biography and a graphic associated with his nickname, and used the nickname as the domain name.

 The court held that a nickname also known as a “pseudonym” can be protected from appropriation if it clearly identifies the plaintiff.
 In it’s analysis finding contempt, the court stated that the inclusion of the items above contributed “to the impression that plaintiff sponsored or is affiliated with the page.”

 The court also found that the disclaimers did little to eliminate any confusion because the domain name itself was “used to mislead internet users into visiting [defendant’s] website when they are actually seeking [plaintiff’s] website.”
 By luring unsuspecting visitors to his website, the defendant exploited plaintiff’s name sufficiently to satisfy the claim of appropriation.
 The court ordered the defendant to immediately transfer the domain name over to the plaintiff and pay over a hundred thousand dollars in fines and attorneys’ fees.

 Cyberbullying Fact: Many cyberbullies hide behind fake usernames to remain anonymous.
-Unmasking the identity of an attacker is an important first step to resolving online defamation or cyberbullying.
+Unmasking the identity of an anonymous poster is an important first step towards stopping online defamation or preventing cyberbullying.
 Once you identify an attacker, you’ll be able to hold them accountable; request the removal of negative content they posted; prevent future attacks; and possibly win a monetary reward for damages.

 Tortious Interference Claims